tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-02-continuous-integration.md

 -[+] Why is it important?
 -[+] How do we do it?

-Note: Ask people what their understand is
+Note: Ask people what they think it means

 ---